ImperialCollegeLondon/RSEBlog/docs/posts/20250425_coauthoring_commits.md

 In this blog post we explain how you can acknowledge contributions from collaborators in your software (or other version-controlled project) development with `git` via commit messages.
-This is a great way to encourage and reward collaboration in your projects, and acknowledge efforts that may otherwise go un-noticed.
+This is a great way to encourage and reward collaboration in your projects, and acknowledge efforts that may otherwise go unnoticed.

 We assume that you are already familiar with version control - in particular with `git`;
 if this is not the case, feel free to check out our introductory course on using [git